burningpony/olark-for-wp/readme.txt

 Donate link:
 Tags: olark, hab.la, habla, live chat, chat, help, support, widget, admin, administration, control, custom, edit, interface, panel, plugin, profile, wordpress
 Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 4.5.1
-Stable tag: 2.5.1
+Stable tag: 2.5.2

-A plugin that allows website authors to easily place a [Olark](http://www.olark.com/) live help widget on their WordPress website.
+A plugin that allows website authors to easily place a [Olark](http://special.olark.com/cDBMP/) live help widget on their WordPress website.

 == Description ==

 Olark for WP makes it easy for WordPress authors to offer live help/chat on their sites.
 Or even just a one-on-one chat mechanism.
 Simply drop in the plugin, enter your Olark account ID, and start chatting with your site visitors through your favorite IM client.
 No complicated settings, one file to drop in, and best of all it's FREE!

-To learn more about Olark and how it works visit [the official Olark website](http://www.olark.com/).
+To learn more about Olark and how it works visit (the official Olark website)[http://special.olark.com/cDBMP].

 **Get more support at [the official Olark for WordPress page](http://burningpony.com/blog/index.php/2011/05/olark-wordpress-better-together/).**